Contesting a Will in NSW

 There are many reasons for contesting a deceased’s Last Will & Testament (Will).
 If you think you have grounds to contest a Will, you should contact our estate lawyers who specialise in disputes and estate matters.
 Our estate lawyers will assist you in filing a Will contest and help you receive what you are entitled to.

 If you had a close relationship with the deceased, and you have been left out of the Will, or you feel that you have not been adequately provided for by their Will, you may be eligible to contest their Will.
-The Court will consider several factors including your relationship, your financial position, the size of the estate and other related factors with respect of the deceased.
+The Court will consider several factors including your relationship, your financial position, the size of the estate and other related factors with respect to the deceased.

 The Probate Process